AHuzail/Python-Projects/README.md

-This repository contains a collection of Python projects that cover a wide range of topics and applications.
+This repository contains a collection of Python projects.